shrikantsatle008/Data-Engineer-Projects/README.md

 Validation Activity

 Scenario 2:
-Get Metadata,If condition and Web Acrivities
+Get Metadata,If condition and Web Acrivities : Execute copy activity only if file contents are as expected

 Scenario 3:
-Delete Activity
+Delete Activity: Delete the source file on successful copy